OAI/OpenAPI-Specification/versions/1.2.md

 ### 5.2 API Declaration

-The API Declaration provides information about API exposed on a resource.
+The API Declaration provides information about an API exposed on a resource.
 There should be one file per [Resource](#512-resource-object) described.
 The file MUST be served in the URL described by the [`path`](#aePath) field.

 Field Name | Type | Description
 ---|:---:|---